 Scotland’s dramatic coastlines, rugged islands, and ever-changing seas have long demanded courage, resilience, and community spirit.
 Lifeboats are vital in this landscape, forming a crucial part of maritime safety and heritage.
 From the bustling harbours of the east coast to the remote shores of the Hebrides, lifeboat stations have saved lives for generations.
-They are staffed by dedicated volunteers who brave the elements to help those in danger.

 This page brings information about past and present lifeboat stations throughout Scotland, including the Royal National Lifeboat Institution (RNLI) and independent services.
 Whether you’re tracing the history of sea rescue, supporting a local crew, or planning a visit to a lifeboat station, you’ll find helpful links, stories, and resources highlighting the ongoing importance of lifeboats in Scotland’s maritime communities.